TabbycatDebate/tabbycat/README.md

 If you have any feedback or would like to request support, we'd love to hear from you!
 There are a number of ways to get in touch, all [outlined in our documentation](http://tabbycat.readthedocs.io/en/latest/about/support.html).

 Contributions are welcome, and are greatly appreciated!
 Details about how to contribute [are also outlined in our documentation](http://tabbycat.readthedocs.io/en/latest/about/contributing.html).

+We also invite new translations of the interface through [Crowdin](https://crowdin.com/project/tabbycat)!
+Get in touch for access to our translation platform.

 ## ©️ Licence